MCP Integration

 Codex Desktop

 Codex is the AI client from OpenAI.
 It uses your existing ChatGPT subscription.
-The same MCP token and design system work with both clients.
+The same MCP token and design system work with all clients.

 Install Codex Desktop